mattwach/matrix_clock/README.md

 > The serial device (`/dev/ttyUSB0`) can vary between computers and operating systems.

-Once started, youi will see something like this:
+Once started, you will see something like this:

 ![minicom](images/minicom.jpg)